Cerebrum internal capsule

 Content of lateral sulcus: Middle cerebral artery

-Lateral sulcus - start from inferior surface
+Lateral sulcus - starts from the inferior surface

 * On coming on superolateral surface

-Lateral sulcus give 3 rami:
+The lateral sulcus give 3 rami:

 1) Anterior horizontal ramus